Rashaad Penny Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 - Penny put together a 135-yard rushing performance in last week's matchup with the Bears, carrying the ball 17 times (averaging 7.9 yards per attempt) while scoring one touchdown.

-- Penny has rushed for 311 yards on 44 carries (103.7 yards per game) with three touchdowns on the ground during his last three games.
+- Over his last three games, Penny has 311 rushing yards (103.7 per game) on 44 carries with three touchdowns.

 Penny's Seattle Teammates